Frequently Asked Questions

 There are two ways to take part in the Count:

 1. You can submit your checklist through the online web form, just click on ‘Submit a Count’ at the top of this page (please note this is not a downloadable form).
-The form will be available to view and use from Monday October 10; giving you time to have a look at it before the event officially starts on Monday 17 October.
+The form will be available to view and use from Monday October 16; giving you time to get familiar with it before the event officially starts on Monday 23 October.

 I am unable to download the app

-You can only download the Aussie Bird Count app to your smartphone or tablet and only on Apple or Android, you can’t download the app to your computer.
+You can only download the Aussie Bird Count app to your smartphone or tablet and only on Apple or Android, you can’t download the app to your computer or windows phone.
 If you would like to participate in the Aussie Backyard Bird Count via your computer you can submit your counts directly through the website, just click on ‘Submit a Count’ at the top of this page.